 Autumn event plans

 The current pandemic has severely curtailed our plans for what is normally our busiest season.
-However, we are hoping that the Apple Day at Hutton-in-the-Forest will proceed and that we can hold some member-only juicing events.
+However, we are hoping that we can hold some member-only juicing events.

 See the events page for latest details.
 Also, members will be emailed with updates.
 Current plans for juicing events are: